Killen1/mtw/README.md

-This website was designed and developed by Nathan Killen and Alexander Courtney of Maynard and the Walnut.
-All origiinal content, photos, and music belong to Maynard and the Walnut and the band's affiliates.
+This website was designed and developed by Nathan Killen and Alexander Courtney of Maynard & The Walnut.
+All origiinal content, and music belong to Maynard & the Walnut and the band's affiliates.
 Rock On.